Organizational and Professional Development

 “Given the complexity and dynamism of life in American colleges and universities, the development of leadership talent throughout institutions of higher learning is fast becoming a strategic imperative” (Linda Hill, Wallace Brett Donham Professor of Business Administration at Harvard Business School).
 Leadership strategies are not reserved for those in leadership positions.
 Learn how you can improve your performance on the job and your ability to succeed in all areas of life through leadership training.

 The onboarding program at TJC is designed to welcome and integrate new employees into the existing community, to prepare them for the vital tasks they will perform within the organization, and to provide continued support as they transition into their roles within the College.
 Initial Compliance training is embedded within the onboarding program.
+Compliance refresher courses are required at least every other year.

 The reputation and success of Tyler Junior College relies on a high level of personal and professional commitment from its employees.
 Regardless of the position held or what is in our job description, it is imperative that we continue to grow and develop throughout our careers.
 Professional commitment training topics are diverse and are designed to meet a wide range of needs across the disciplines.
 In a general sense these activities acquaint employees with College requirements, policies, and processes that relate to their positions, improve communication among staff and across disciplines and departments, broaden the staff member's awareness of institutional initiatives, provide opportunities and resources for professional growth beyond the employees’ current position, offer on-going encouragement, facilitate collegiality, and assure the success and self-sufficiency of each employee.